-The nursery school is an integral component of the Child Development classes in the Family and Consumer Sciences Department at Rockville High School.
-Child Development courses include a full year of Child Development and a full year of Childhood Education.
+The nursery school is an integral component of the Early Childhood classes in the Family and Consumer Sciences Department at Rockville High School.
+Early Childhood courses include Child Development and Childhood Education.

 The intent is to provide the students with a background of how children develop, including an understanding of the caregiver’s role in the child’s progress.
 It is hoped that students will be better able to understand themselves and their potential impact on a child’s development through this program.